Are you thinking of visiting Pangot near Nainital? If yes, this Pangot Travel Guide will help you in planning your trip in the best possible manner.

 What to see in Pangot

 Pangot is best known for its birds.
-There have been as many as 580 bird species documented in this region which makes it a must-visit place for anyone with interest in bird watching, photography or wildlife in general.
+There have been as many as 580 bird species documented in this region which makes it a must-visit place for anyone with an interest in bird watching, photography or wildlife in general.
 Out here, you will find several Himalayan species of birds like lammergeier, Himalayan griffon, blue-winged minla, spotted & Slaty-backed forktail, Rufous-bellied Woodpecker, rufous-bellied niltava, khalij pheasant, and variety of thrushes, etc. The surrounding hills and the forest is home to a variety of other wildlife including leopards, yellow-throated Himalayan martens, Himalayan palm civets, ghorals, barking deer and sambhar.

 Other than the wildlife, the natural beauty of Pangot is its prime attraction.
 To be honest, you come to a place like Pangot to just soak in the peace and to relax.
 Waking up to the sounds of different kinds of birds and a beautiful sunrise is no less than pure bliss.
 Even if birding is not a passion, the bird calls will entice and draw you into seeking them out.
 Spend a few days here and you will feel like you have recharged yourself.